 41) Black Radiance

-After some research, we have found that Black Radiance is *not* black-owned… Shocked?
-I am too!
+After some research, we have found that Black Radiance is not black-owned.
 They are part of Markwins Brands, which owns a few other makeup brands.
 Black Radiance boasts on their site that they have pursued their vision of being the #1 trusted expert and resource for black beauty.
-Their website is covered in affirmations and positive messages for black women such as this quoted statement below.
+Their website is covered in affirmations and positive messages for Black women such as this quoted statement below.